 We design our training to produce skilled practitioners in household economy measurement and modelling, who have a broad understanding of livelihoods analysis and its links with other disciplines including climate science and social protection.
-The aim is to equip trainees to work with national and international organisations to improve programme impact and aid effectiveness.
+For example, we contribute to a knowledge synthesis training course (CREST) delivered by the Walker Academy.
+This introduces students from the UK Research Councils’ highly competitive Doctoral Training Programmes to household economy measurement and modelling.
+The aim in all our courses is to equip trainees to work with national and international organisations to improve programme impact and aid effectiveness.
 We focus on building local expertise that will contribute to policies and projects that reflect local needs, priorities and capabilities.

-Due to our capacity building work, there are now over 100 Level 1 and more than 25 Level 2 IHM practitioners across Africa with highly developed assessment, monitoring and evaluation skills.
+Since 2010, over 150 IHM practitioners have been trained across Africa .
 This has enabled Evidence for Development’s partner organisations to put in place systems that make their programmes more accountable to donors and more responsive to the needs and capabilities of the people with whom they work.

 We also provide training and research opportunities to promising graduates and have an active intern programme.